Hybrid Summer School

 Depending on which option for participating you choose we assume different amounts of knowledge.
 For the 3-day workshop, we assume little prior knowledge beyond linear regression.
 For the 8-Day Summer School we assume that you already have some knowledge in working with longitudinal data.

 The Summer School is planned in a hybrid format.
-Please mind, there is only a limited number of in person attendance, travel and accommodation must be organized by the participants themselves.
-The venue will be in Berlin, information on the exact location will be provided soon.
+Please note, only a limited number of places for in-person attendance are available.
+Travel and accommodation must be organized by the participants themselves.
+The venue will be in Berlin.
+Further information on the exact location will be provided soon.

 11:00 – 12:30 Exercise and Q&A (in person)